CPAC organizer says Hyatt ‘buckled’ to cancel culture over ‘absurd’ stage design claims

 'Contrary to Hyatt’s own mission statement of inclusivity, your company just attacked its own customer,' said Matt Schlapp

-Representatives from the American Conservative Union had scathing words for Hyatt Hotels’ leadership on Monday, after the company that hosted the 2021 CPAC event issued statements that the ACU claimed "disparaged and defamed" it.
+EXCLUSIVE: Representatives from the American Conservative Union had scathing words for Hyatt Hotels’ leadership on Monday, after the company that hosted the 2021 CPAC event issued statements that the ACU claimed "disparaged and defamed" it.

 Matt Schlapp, chairman of the American Conservative Union, told Fox News that the political group intends to stand up for itself as he says Hyatt Hotels "buckled to the lies of the cancel culturists on the Left" amid a controversy over the design of the stage.